einmensch1847/32Bit-ALU-VHDL/README.md

 *   Implement a status register with flags (Zero, Carry, Overflow).
 *   Add a testbench for simulation in ModelSim/Questa.
 *   Extend to support shift operations.

-## 📜 License

-This project is open-source and available under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ## 🤝 Contributing